 A group of young people who help with events and some decision making at a centre.
 Ask your centre about getting involved.

 headspace Ashfield is located on Liverpool Road in Ashfield.
-There are two connected buildings: Ashfield Mall and Inner West Council Ashfield Customer Service Centre.
+There are two connecting buildings: Ashfield Mall and Inner West Council Ashfield Service Centre.
 There is a wheelchair accessible ramp, tactile tiles and an automatic door at the entrance to headspace Ashfield.

 Ashfield Station is 300 metres from the centre and wheelchair accessible.
 From the station, proceed along Hercules Street to the intersection of Liverpool Road.